mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 2. In its Settings -> `General: Default server`, enter the ntfy server URL, such as `https://ntfy.example.com`.
 3. In its Settings -> `Advanced: Connection protocol`, choose `WebSockets`.

-If you are setting up the iOS app, download the app [here](https://apps.apple.com/us/app/ntfy/id1625396347) and follow the same steps.
+If you are setting up the iOS app, download the app [from this page](https://apps.apple.com/us/app/ntfy/id1625396347) and follow the same steps.

 ### Log in to your account (optional)